COMHIS/estc/inst/examples/size.md

 ![plot of chunk summary-surfacearea](figure/summary-surfacearea-1.png)

 Compare gatherings and page counts.
-Page count information is estimated for 0 documents and updated (changed) for 7004 documents.
+Page count information is originally missing but subsequently estimated for 25626 documents and updated (changed) for 7004 documents.

 ![plot of chunk summarypagecomp](figure/summarypagecomp-1.png)